Hitman (franchise): Future

+IO Interactive has confirmed that while Hitman 3 concludes the World of Assassination trilogy, it will not be the final game in the franchise.

 Reception

 The main games in the Hitman franchise have received generally positive reviews for their level design and gameplay elements.
 In particular the level of freedom offered to players and the unique approach to stealth gameplay.
 The series has received multiple awards and nominations, including several Game of the Year awards.
-It has also been commercially successful, selling over 15 million copies worldwide as of 2015 with the World of Assassination trilogy alone reaching over 50 million players as of November 2021.
+It has been commercially successful, selling over 15 million copies worldwide as of 2015.
+The World of Assassination trilogy reached over 50 million players as of November 2021.